tschaub/suite/README.txt

    * In the buildscripts directory, run the command

         paver build_all

    * In the buildscripts\artifacts\installer directory, run

         makensis OpenGeoInstaller.nsi (for CLI build)
      or
         makensisw OpenGeoInstaller.nsi (for GUI build)

 This should output an .EXE file.
-Voila.